Journeying into gender with Words for Granted!

 You can listen to the episode in full here:

-The History of the Alphabet: Interview with Danny Bate Words for Granted – An etymology and linguistics podcast
+The Science and History of English Accents: Interview with Valerie Fridland Words for Granted – An etymology and linguistics podcast

 The recording experience was a real pleasure; Ray is a natural host, and asked good questions that gave me the chance to explore some big ideas and even sound half knowledgeable while doing so.
 Gender is a massive topic and a syntactic phenomenon that I’m personally fascinated by.
 I’m keen also to share some of it positives and to potray it in a good light, since this might go some way to counteracting a little of the mental pain that it causes learners.